Cosmetology students, hairstylists describe a race divide

 Such stories are not uncommon, from outright refusals to botched treatments and cuts by stylists who don't know what they're doing but are reluctant to say so, fearing legal retribution or out of embarrassment or guilt.

-Some cosmetology schools include educators with experience on a range of textured hair, but they're often stymied by other priorities.
-While textbooks include pages on all hair types, students said highly textured hair is often barely mentioned during training.
+Some cosmetology schools include educators with experience on a range of textured hair, but students said highly textured hair is often barely mentioned during training.
 Mannequins of color are not routine.

-It's possible to receive a cosmetology license, a process conducted by the states, without ever touching a Black head.

 Kayla Naclerio, 23, of Albuquerque, New Mexico, is enrolled in beauty school near her home.
 She plans to graduate in September.